IIPLA News

 Ghanaian Producer Spiky Secures $250,000 IP Award Against CAF After Five-Year Legal Dispute

-Kwabena Ofei-Kwadey Nkrumah, known as Spiky in the music industry, has won a landmark intellectual property rights case against the Confederation of African Football (CAF).
-The Accra Commercial Court awarded him $250,000 after ruling that CAF used portions of his 'Okomfo Anokye' beats without permission in promotional…
+Ghanaian music producer Kwabena Ofei-Kwadey Nkrumah, popularly known as Spiky, has emerged victorious in a protracted intellectual property rights battle against the Confederation of African Football (CAF).
+The Commercial Court 7 in Accra awarded Spiky $250,000 after finding that CAF unlawfully used sections of his music in promotional materials for the 2018 CAF Awards.

 Share This Article